-Because her friend had purchased the drink, Donoghue could not sue on the basis that a contract had been breached; her lawyers instead had to claim that Stevenson had a duty of care to his consumers and that he had caused injury through negligence – an area of civil law that was largely untested at that time.
-Stevenson’s lawyers challenged the action on the basis that no precedents existed for such a claim.
-They referred to an earlier action, Mullen v.
-AG Barr, where a dead mouse was found in a bottle of soft drink; judges in this case dismissed it due to the lack of precedent.
-However Donoghue was later granted leave to appeal to the House of Lords, which then had the judicial authority to hear appellate cases.
+Donoghue could not sue Stevenson for breach of contract, because a friend had purchased the drink for her.
+Instead, her lawyers claimed that Stevenson had breached a duty of care to his consumers and had caused injury through negligence – an area of civil law which at the time was largely untested.
+Stevenson’s lawyers challenged Donoghue’s action, on the basis that no precedents existed for such a claim.
+They referred to an earlier action by Donoghue’s lawyer, Mullen v.
+AG Barr, where a dead mouse was found in a bottle of soft drink; judges in this case dismissed it because of a lack of precedent.
+Donoghue’s initial action failed, however she was granted leave to appeal to the House of Lords, which at the time still had the judicial authority to hear appellate cases.
 The leading judgement, delivered by Lord Atkin in 1932, established that Stevenson should be responsible for the well-being of individuals who consume his products, given that they could not be inspected.
 The case was returned to the original court; Stevenson died before the case was finalised and Donoghue was awarded a reduced amount of damages from his estate.

 Duty of care.
 Secondly, the case established that manufacturers have a duty of care to the end consumers or users of their products.
 According to Lord Atkin’s ratio decendi, “a manufacturer of products, which he sells… to reach the ultimate consumer in the form in which they left him… owes a duty to the consumer to take reasonable care”.
-This precedent has evolved and expanded to form the basis of laws that protect consumers from contaminated or faulty goods.
+This precedent has evolved and now forms the basis of laws that protect consumers from contaminated or faulty goods.
 These protections began as common law but many have since been codified in legislation, such as the Trade Practices Act (Commonwealth, 1974).

 Neighbour principle.
 Thirdly, the Donoghue v.
 Stevenson case produced Lord Atkin’s controversial ‘neighbour principle’, which extended the tort of negligence beyond the tortfeasor and the immediate party.
 It raised the question of exactly which people might be affected by negligent actions.
 In Donoghue’s case she had not purchased the ginger beer but had received it as a gift; she was a neighbour rather than a party to the contract.
 Atkin said of this principle: “You must take reasonable care to avoid acts or omissions which you can reasonably foresee would be likely to injure your neighbour.
 Who, then, in law, is my neighbour?
-The answer seems to be: persons who are so closely and directly affected by my act that I ought to have them in [mind] when I am I am [considering these] acts or omissions.”
+The answer seems to be persons who are so closely and directly affected by my act that I ought to have them in [mind] when I am [considering these] acts or omissions.”